fishjam-dev/react-native-membrane-webrtc/README.md

     - `quality: ScreencastQuality` - resolution + fps of screencast track, one of: `VGA`, `HD5`, `HD15`, `FHD15`, `FHD30`.
 Note that quality might be worse than specified due to device capabilities, internet connection etc. Default: `HD15`.
     - `screencastMetadata: Metadata` - a map `string -> string` containing screencast track metadata to be sent to the server.

+- `updateScreencastTrackMetadata(metatada: Metadata)` - a function that updates screencast track metadata on the server.
+Arguments:
+  - `metatada: Metadata` - a map `string -> string` containing screencast track metadata to be sent to the server.

 Under the hood the screencast is just given participant's another video track.
 However for convenience the library creates a fake screencasting participant.
 The library recognizes a screencast track by `type: "screencasting"` metadata in screencasting video track.

+## `usePeerMetadata()`

+This hook manages user's metadata.
+Use it to for example update when user is muted etc.

+### Returns

+An object containing:

+- `updatePeerMetadata(metatada: Metadata)` -  a function that updates user's metadata on the server.
+Arguments:
+  - `metatada: Metadata` - a map `string -> string` containing user's track metadata to be sent to the server.

+## `useVideoTrackMetadata()`

+This hook manages video track metadata.

+### Returns

+An object containing:

+- `updateVideoTrackMetadata(metatada: Metadata)` -  a function that updates video metadata on the server.
+Arguments:
+  - `metatada: Metadata` - a map `string -> string` containing video track metadata to be sent to the server.

+## `useAudioTrackMetadata()`

+This hook manages audio track metadata.

+### Returns

+An object containing:

+- `updateAudioTrackMetadata(metatada: Metadata)` -  a function that updates audio metadata on the server.
+Arguments:
+  - `metatada: Metadata` - a map `string -> string` containing audio track metadata to be sent to the server.

 ## `<VideoRendererView />`